ankith0073/vehicle-detection/writeup_template.md

 To filter the jittery vehicle detections, The positions of vehicles were fitlered over 15 consecutive frames which reduced the jittering frames by a significant amount!(Please note the length of averaging(Low pass filter is static and needs to be dynamic to handle more practical scenarios))

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+Here's an example result showing the heatmap thresholding from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here are six frames and their corresponding heatmaps:
+### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames and the boutnding boxes for all the frames:

 ![alt text][image5]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
-![alt text][image6]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
-![alt text][image7]